The 2020/21 Innovate at Imperial is now closed. The 3rd round (2021/22) will be launched in April/May 2021.

 - to enable innovation in health and care within the Trust and the wider health system.

-Please note, this is a separate scheme to the charity’s Research Fellowships programme.
-Please consult relevant guidance notes.
+Please note, Innovate at Imperial is a separate funding programme to our Research Fellowships programme.

-The innovation must demonstrate the potential impact on service that will improve the safety and quality of patient care but requires seed funding to explore the feasibility of these proposed changes.
-Please carefully read all the information below on Innovate at Imperial.
+Your project proposal must demonstrate the potential impact on service that will improve the safety and quality of patient care and evidence the need for funding to explore the feasibility of these proposed changes.

 - relate to one or more of Imperial Health Charity’s strategic objectives

-- develop and test innovative approaches to improve health and social care (this includes hospital processes, patient safety, or patient care)
+- develop and test innovative approaches to improve health and social care (this includes hospital processes, staff wellbeing, patient safety or patient care)